tg-ivy/thomas-marketing-site/README.md

 ## License

 This repo uses a standard MIT license.
-For my info on this license, [click here](https://choosealicense.com/licenses/mit/).
+For my info on this license, refer to the license file, or [click here](https://choosealicense.com/licenses/mit/).